Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 Day 5 in Cairns

 It’s the last day of your Cairns itinerary.
-If you have the option, I recommend booking an evening flight so that you can spend the day exploring the last of the Cairns attractions.
+I recommend booking an evening flight so that you can spend the day exploring the last of the Cairns tourist attractions.

 Daintree Discovery Center

 Before leaving the Daintree Rainforest, pop into The Daintree Discovery Centre.
-It offers an interactive experience that allows visitors to learn about the rainforest ecosystem and the plants and animals.
+It offers an interactive experience that allows visitors to learn about the rainforest ecosystem, plants, and animals.

 Several canopy walkways and trails wind through the rainforest, and it’s an excellent activity for kids.